 Additionally, the person shall be notified and afforded the opportunity to submit a written appeal to the Management Disciplinary Committee on the grounds that the conduct was not prejudicial to the sport of purebred dogs.
 The appeal must be accompanied by a $500 fee, which shall be returned if the appeal is sustained.
 If the Management Disciplinary Committee denies the appeal, the accused may appeal to the Appeals Committee of the Board of Directors, whose decision is final.

 - Litter Co-Owners (November 1997 Board meeting) +

-To insure the integrity of the AKC registry, in cases where the identification of the sire is in question, or for litters with more than one sire, registration will depend on AKC certified DNA parentage verification in every such case.
-The fee shall be set by the Board.The fee set by the Board at its June, 2000 meeting is the current litter registration fee, plus a one-time penalty fee of $200 per dam per whelping.
-The effective date is September 1, 2000 and will be retroactive for 24 months.
-This policy supercedes the previous Board policy prohibiting the registration of litters with multiple sires.
+To ensure the integrity of the AKC registry, in cases where the identification of the sire is in question, or for litters with more than one sire, registration will depend on AKC certified DNA parentage verification in every such case.
+This policy supersedes all previous Board policy regarding the registration of litters with multiple sires.

 - Ownership of Imported Dogs (November 1996 Board meeting) +

 - Positive Identification (May 1996 Board meeting) +

 Positive Identification for Recording OFA and CERF (May 1996 Board meeting)

 Effective July 1, 1996, only those dogs which are positively identified (microchip or tattoo) at the time of testing are to be incorporated into the registration system; and after January 1, 1997 AKC will only publish OFA and CERF information on dogs that are positively identified at the time of testing.

 - Positive Identification of Imported Dogs (May 1996 Board meeting) +